decretist/Dissertation/Chapter2/chapter2.md

 mapping to our idea of Gratian, it's the author of the first-recension dicta.\]

-Notes from 10 August 2017 (*depositio Gratiani*) meeting with Stan
+## Notes from 10 August 2017 meeting with Stan Chodorow:
-Chodorow:

 -   1120: "Holy shit, we're independent!"